PlummersSoftwareLLC/NightDriverStrip/README.md

 Note that the installer requires a browser that supports Web Serial.
 At the time of writing, browsers that include such support are recent versions of Chrome, Edge and Opera.

-Please follow these steps to flash your device:
+Please follow these steps to flash and, if supported, set up WiFi on your device:

 1. Connect your device to your computer with a USB cable.